wuxxin/salt-shared/knot/README.md

     + zone:
       + source: salt source file which gets copied to default file target for zone
         + you can use jinja templating within

++ drawbacks: currently there is no module config support (mod-modulename section)